logo for crafts-for-all-seasons.com

 • Glue

-1. Begin the Thanksgiving place mat by choosing one color of Foamie sheet that will be the base color.
+1. Begin by choosing one color of Foamie sheet that will be the base color.
 I chose brown in this example.
 Take this sheet and mark off 1 inch measurements down the short 12 inch side of the sheet.
 Make these marks one inch from the edge.
 Also mark off 1 inch sections on the opposite edge, one inch from the edge.
 Then, use a long straight edge to connect the markings to make straight line.
 You should have twelve one inch wide horizontal lines marked on your sheet, with a one inch border on all the sides of the 12 x 18 inch rectangle.

 2. Using a craft knife or Exacto blade, gently pierce the Foamie sheet along the lines.
 You can continue to make the cut along the line using the blade, or switch to using scissors.
 Remember to not cut all the way through, you want to leave a one inch border on either side of the place mat.

-3. Continue with the Thanksgiving place mat by measuring and cutting one inch vertical strips (12 inches long) from your other colors of Foamie board.
+3. Continue with the Thanksgiving placemat by measuring and cutting one inch vertical strips (12 inches long) from your other colors of Foamie board.
 Here I used yellow and orange.
 If you are using two other colors like I used, you will need 5 strips of one color and 4 strips of another color.
 Cut these out.

 4. Begin weaving the strips through the base of the place mat.
 Go over one strip, and under another strip.
 Weave the entire strip in.
 When it is weaved in, gently push it all the way to the edge of the place mat, as flush as you can with the beginning of the cuts.
 Then, secure each edge to the base with a little bit of glue.